tapetums/TTBase/TTBase.English.md

 ##[PLUGIN\_COMMAND\_INFO Structure]
 　The structure for _Commands_ member of _PLUGIN\_INFO_.
-Set the infomations of the plugin and pass it.
+Set the infomation of the commands and pass it.

 ###LPTSTR Name
 　The name of the command.
 Use **ratin alphabets, numbers**, and **\_** only.